DateTime

 /* Fatal: Timestamp 1970-01-01T23:59:59.000000,Europe/Moscow cannot be casted to TzDate */

-Starting from the Unix epoch, there is no valid value representing midnight on 01/01/1970 for the Europe/Moscow timezone.
-As a result, such a cast is impossible and fails at runtime.
+There is no valid value, starting from the Unix epoch, that can represent midnight on 01/01/1970 for the Moscow timezone.
+As a result, such a cast is considered impossible and generates a runtime error.

-At the same time, values with a negative timezone offset are converted correctly:
+However, values with a negative timezone offset return a correct result:

 SELECT CAST(TzDatetime("1970-01-01T23:59:59,America/Los_Angeles") as TzDate);